 If landscape plants are exposed to over-fertilizing, road salts or heavy pet use, don't wait for tips to turn brown.
 Water plants heavily and repeatedly to flush out the soil and prevent tip burn.
 The heavy watering leaches away built-up salts.
 If plants start to show brown tips as soil thaws in spring, they may have been exposed over winter.
 Flush the soil through heavy watering right away.

-Avoid fertilizer burn by feeding plants with a non-burning fertilizer, such as Alaska by Pennington Pure Kelp Plant Food 0.13-0-0.6, for gentle, health-boosting nutrients without harmful buildup.
+Avoid fertilizer burn by feeding plants with a non-burning fertilizer, such as Alaska 5-1-1, for gentle, health-boosting nutrients without harmful buildup.

 5. Keep recovering plants on track.